Cannabidiol, more affectionately known as CBD, is a therapeutic compound produced by the Sativa cannabis plant, also referred to as the hemp plant.

 If you’re in a lot of pain or have a serious illness, you may need to take a high dose of CBD; many people in medical studies take hundreds of milligrams a day of pure CBD.
 We know—this sounds like a lot!
 But these people are usually suffering from serious illness and pain, which is different than the average customer.
 Typically, the average person can start by taking 25 milligrams doses at a time.

-That said, if you just have a small problem, then it is best to start with a low dose and gradually increase to higher doses until your body finds its optimal dosage and you feel your desired effects.
+That said, if you have a small problem, it is best to start with a low dose and gradually increase to higher doses until your body finds its optimal dosage and you feel your desired effects.

 - Anxiety: 30mg–60mg of CBD a day